sidp16/president-bomber-app/README.md

-# presidentbomber
+# President & Bomber

-first flutter project, app for the game president bomber
+An app to play the game President & Bomber AKA Two Rooms and a Boom.
+Made from scratch by myself.

 ## Getting Started